September 16, 2010

 Gardenweb forum discussion of lint on clothes

-Kenmore Washer Odors thread on Bob Vila’s web site
+Kenmore Washer Odors thread on Bob Vila’s website

 Source for purchasing Whirlpool washer repair manual if Kenmore is unavailable (they’re the same)